Special Events

 Flounces and lilac sarsenets.
 Coloured petticoats with braces over the white spencers and enormous bonnets.
 A new muslin gown.
 In Northanger Abbey we learn that “Dress is at all times a frivolous distinction, and excessive solicitude about it often destroys its own aim.”
 But how fun it is to be genuinely interested in Regency Gothic Dress.

-Jeffrey Nigro is director of Adult Programs at the Art Institute of Chicago, a member of JASNA Greater Chicago Region, and a favorite speaker on art and culture.
+Jeffrey Nigro is an independent art historian and lecturer, a member of JASNA Greater Chicago Region, and a favorite speaker on art and culture.

 “Man only can be aware of the insensibility of man towards a new gown.”
 Northanger Abbey in 1818.
 In 2010 our esteemed speaker proves the opposite!